zenphantom/ml-git/docs/mlgit_internals.md

 ## metadata & data decoupling ##

 The first design concept about ml-git is to decouple the ML entities metadata management from the actual data such that there are 2 main layers in the tool:

-1. the metadata management : There are for each ML entities managed under ml-git, the user needs to define a small specification file.
+1. the metadata management: There are for each ML entities managed under ml-git, the user needs to define a small specification file.
 These files are then managed by a git repository to retrieve the different versions.

 2. the data store management